14 months · 20 countries · 100+ cities

 Here: a hike we took in the Tatra mountain range.
 Fun fact: Slovakia has the most castles per-capita in Europe.
 Now you know.

 My close friend Jennie, visiting me from California, helpmed me wrangle up a crew at our hostel and rented a tiny boat.
 We puttered out to an empty, remote cove.
 The beer and the water were both very warm.

 This bobsled track was built for the 1984 Winter Olympics.
 It winds down a mountain valley towards Sarajevo.

 During the Yugoslav wars, Bosnian Serbs surrounded Sarajevo and attacked local civilians.
 This track was used for artillery installations by the attackers to fire on residents inside the city.

 I wanted to focus on building the design education project I started in Spain.

 So I settled into a flat in the center of Tel Aviv and got to work.

 It's a work hard, play hard city, and the beach is central to life there.
 It fit me like a glove.

 I’d never hitch-hiked before.
 But a couple of fearless teenagers in my hostel did it so often that I was embarrassed to not try.

 Northeastern Israel has little public transit, so I stuck my thumb out.
 And got where I needed to go.

 Pictured: a bus I managed to catch after hitch-hiking across the countryside.

 While in the West Bank, I took an afternoon stroll to a hammam (a Turkish-style spa).
 When inside, the other guys there struck up conversations, helped me find my way around, and invited me to their homes to meet their families.

 When I left the hammam, sirens were wailing.
-Kids and teenagers were demonstrating and throwing stones at Israeli soldiers.
+A few blocks away, kids and teenagers were demonstrating and throwing stones at soldiers.
 On my way back to my hostel, I saw a kid of about 14, whistling and swinging a slingshot around in wide arcs as he walked home.